Aditya3525/CurrentWorking-mental-wellness-ai-/ENVIRONMENT_SETUP.md

 # Environment Configuration Guide

-This document consolidates every environment variable referenced by the Mental Wellbeing AI application and explains how to provision it for development, testing, and production deployments.
+This document consolidates every environment variable referenced by the MaanaSarathi application and explains how to provision it for development, testing, and production deployments.
 The project uses separate `.env` files for the backend (`backend/.env`) and frontend (`frontend/.env.*`).
 Copy the example files added in this repo and populate them with your own secure values.

 ## Quick Start Checklist
 - Duplicate `backend/.env.example` to `backend/.env` and `backend/.env.production`.